REGISTRATION IS OPEN FOR DAIRY/BOVINE LIVESTREAM AND ON-DEMAND SUMMER PROGRAM

 Register

-For general information on VVMA programming, please visit the Meetings/CE page
+For more information on Dr. Ollivett's program and for general information on VVMA programming, please visit the Meetings/CE page

 IMPORTANT INFORMATION ABOUT RABIES FROM USDA WILDLIFE SERVICES